vintonl/BlackjackProject/README.md

 Java Libraries: ArrayList, List, enumerators, collections, and handling exceptions with try/catch.

-Object-Oriented Programming in Java: Abstraction, Polymorphism, Inheritance, Encapsulation, Object initiation, abstract objects, and UML diagrams.
+Object-Oriented Programming in Java: Abstraction, Polymorphism, Inheritance, Encapsulation, Object initiation, and  Unified Modeling Language (UML) diagrams.

 Java Fundamentals of Programming: Iteration, recursion, for loops, advanced for loops, if/else if/else statements, and a switch statement.